Captain-Wet-Beard/Captain-Wet-Beard/README.md

 - 🔭 I’m currently directing some indie game projects with Lacewood Media
-- 🎮 I enjoy playing games for leisure but also market research
+- 🎮 I enjoy playing games for leisure and also market research
 - 🀄 Ask me about Mahjong, I love to play and teach new players